Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/9-graphics-pipeline.md

 </div>

 ### 6. Per-Fragment Operations Stage
-You could write the colors of each pixel directly to the frame buffer and display it, just after the fragment shader stage, but and WebGL works with 3D scenes and it comes with a nuance:
+You could write the color of each pixel directly to the framebuffer right after the fragment shader stage and display it.
+However, since WebGL works with 3D scenes, this introduces an important nuance.

-Say we have two triangles one behind the other in a 3D scene, now the question arises which one to show and which to not?
+Imagine two triangles in a 3D scene, one placed behind the other.
+The question then arises: **which triangle should be visible on the screen, and which one should be hidden?**

 Here's where this Per-fragment operations stage comes to our rescue.
 In this stage all kinds of tests like depth test, stencil test, scissors test etc are done.
 Fragments which fail any of these test are discarded, and final fragments that are ready to be written to the frame buffer and displayed are outputted.